FREE Confidential Consultation • Available 24/7

 Depending on the specifics of your case, there may be opportunities to substantially reduce the legal consequences you face.

-• Diversion Programs: For some first-time hit-and-run offenders, diversion programs, community service, or probation may alternatives to jail time.
+• Diversion Programs: For some first-time hit-and-run offenders, diversion programs, community service, or probation may be alternatives to jail time.

 • Reduced Charges: A skilled defense lawyer may be able to negotiate with the prosecution to reduce felony charges to misdemeanors, particularly if the incident did not involve injuries.